greggman/json2jekyll/README.md

 * `writeNode`

   The wordpress content is passed to `DOMHandler` via `htmlparser2`.
-  It is then processes as a DOM allowing easier handling of various conversions.
-The core of that processing is in `writeNode where you can check of specific tags and or specific depths in the DOM.
+  It is then processed as a DOM allowing easier handling of various conversions.
+The core of that processing is in `writeNode` where you can check for specific tags and or specific depths in the DOM.

   `context.depth` is the depth in the DOM hierarchy.
   `context.markdownDepth` is the depth in markdown processing for those cases when their is recursive markdown

+   Looking through that code you can see several places where if it's a certain tag AND that tag has exactly one child and that tag as a certain attribute then it outputs some code.
+   Otherwise it falls through.

 * `expandWordpressCode`